 Overview of Carton Flow Rack:

 - Often compatible with existing racking

 Some materials don’t fit neatly or effectively into pallet rack systems.
 Lumber and steel are often too long and awkward to fit on pallets, for example.
-Storing piping or long sheets of plywood in selective rack would make it clumsy to load and pick, and could be dangerous.
+Storing piping or long sheets of plywood in selective rack would make it clumsy to load and pick.
+It also could be dangerous.
 Materials like these are perfect for cantilever rack systems.
 Cantilever warehouse storage rack systems are ideal for storing long items in continuous horizontal runs because there are no upright frames to cause interference.
-Cantilever racks are popular in a wide variety of settings and industries, including lumber yards, hardware stores, and plumbing supplies warehouses.
+Cantilever racks are popular in a wide variety of settings and industries including lumber yards, hardware stores, and plumbing supply warehouses.

 Overview of Cantilever Rack: Perfect for storing long items

 - Lacks front side obstructions, making loading and picking easier

 - Can be built as high as your service machinery will go

 In addition to supplying customers with top-tier pallet rack products and engineered rack systems, we also provide warehouse layout and design services.
 After listening carefully to your needs, our Systems Design Specialists will design and deliver a custom engineered solution.
 Our professional designers have decades of experience listening to the needs of customers and will complete your project on schedule and within your budget.

 Industrial Real Estate Professional?